jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-1.md

 ## Improvement of Virtue

-Supposing one of your resolutions is of the "try to be a better person" variety.
-Fortunately, people have thought about that.
-But to do that, you have to identify what the problem is.
+Supposing someone has a resolution like so:

+"I will try to be a better person this year."

+Someone may quibble and say that's too broad, , but the impulse is basically a good one.
+It should be possible to help oneself get better overall, even if just a little.
+The problem may be that this is imprecise.
+Is there a more precise way of stating this?
+After all, "better" could mean virtually anything, depending on your values system.

-When someone says they want to be a better person, it usually means one wishes to be more *virtuous*.
+But when someone says they want to be a better person, it usually means one wishes to be more *virtuous*.
+This is a little better, in fact, because it has a broad connotation that is generally understood:

+"I will try to be a more virtuous person this year."

 Virtue has a somewhat religious connotation, and is frequently bound up with such ideas as spirituality, holiness, purity, belief and such